 - Evidence of English-language competence (for applicants whose first language is not English)

 - Justification for part-time study (if applying for this mode of study)

 If English is not your first language, you will need to satisfy one of the following requirements:

-- Pearson Test of English: An overall score of 67 (with no score lower than 56 in each of the "Communicative Skills" sections - "Enabling Skills" section scores are not considered)
+- Pearson Test of English (PTE): 67 (with at least 56 in each of the "Communicative Skills" sections)

 - Cambridge Certificate of Proficiency in English (CPE): an overall score of 185 (with no less than 169 in each skill)

 - Cambridge Certificate in Advanced English (CAE): an overall score of 185 (with no less than 169 in each skill)

 Conditions and exemptions